schatzlab/appliedgenomics2017/assignments/projects/projectides.md

 # Project Ideas

 Here are a few selected projects organized by theme, although you are also free to present your own project ideas.
 A good project is one that (1) has a well defined goal; (2) has a well defined method proposed for solving it; and (3) has appropriate data and resources available.
-If any of these three characteristics are not available, your project will not be successful, especially in the limited time remaining for class.
+If any of these three are not available, your project will not be successful, especially in the limited time remaining for class.
 A successful model for the class project is to apply a technique developed in a different context to the biological problem of your choice.
 Another successful model is to identify an important paper of interest and then try to improve apon their method in some way (faster, less memory, more sensitive, more precise, etc).

 ## Basecalling and signal processing

-1. Develop an improved base calling algorithm (potentially methylation aware) for Oxford Nanopore or PacBio sequencing using recurrent neural networks or other ML approach:
+1. Develop an improved base calling algorithm (potentially modification aware) for Oxford Nanopore or PacBio sequencing using recurrent neural networks or other ML approach:
 [Nanocall](https://academic.oup.com/bioinformatics/article/33/1/49/2525680/Nanocall-an-open-source-basecaller-for-Oxford),
 [Nanopolish for Methylation](http://www.nature.com/nmeth/journal/vaop/ncurrent/full/nmeth.4184.html?WT.feed_name=subjects_computational-biology-and-bioinformatics)